Program overview

 The Bachelor of Arts and Science in Indigenous Studies & Psychology is structured to provide a well-rounded education over a four-year period.
 The program includes:

-• Possibility to add a minor to explore additional academic interests
+• Options for students to add a minor to their degree, allowing exploration of additional academic interests.

 Featured Experiences